Approved 2015; amended 2017; amended in 2021.

 - Announcements of meetings shall be sent to the membership by the Vice-President/President-Elect at least 15 days in advance of the meeting date.

 - The President of the Chapter shall organize the meeting agenda in consultation with the Executive Committee, with due consideration of suggestions from the membership.
+The President shall also host the meeting.

 - Minutes of Chapter meetings shall be distributed to the membership at large within 30 days after the meeting.
 Revisions to the minutes shall be noted by the Secretary and included in the final record.
+A final version of the minutes shall be submitted to the Editor of ARTifacts Newsletter for twice yearly publication.

 - The Annual Report shall be drafted by the President with financial statements from the Treasurer and shall be approved by the other members of the Executive Committee.